cdsittampalam/documentation/docs/Partner API.md

 Using the `company_id` of John Doe Group, you add ACME Corp as a Trusted Party.
 For the Trusted Party of `type` that is `company`, you specify the web address.

-Using the `company_id` of ACME Corp, you add a user as a trusted party for that company, and state the email address.
+Using the `company_id` of ACME Corp, you add a user as a Trusted Party for that company, and state the email address.
 In this example, you add the email address of Izumi Katsuyoshi [IKatsuyoshi@gmail.com].

 The response returned from the request indicates that the message is successful.

-A trusted party that is a user must have been added to the Qredo Network through the Qredo Desktop app.
-When adding the trusted party using the below request, they receive an approval request on the Qredo Signing app.
-Once approved, you will be able to find the trusted party when running a Returns All trusted parties for a company request.
+A Trusted Party that is a user must have been added to the Qredo Network through the Qredo Desktop app.
+When adding the Trusted Party using the below request, they receive an approval request on the Qredo Signing app.
+Once approved, you will be able to find the Trusted Party when running a Returns All Trusted Parties for a company request.

 You first enter **9827feec-4eae-4e80-bda3-daa7c3b97ad1** in the URL for John Doe Group and the following request: